-You are guaranteed coverage, but you will pay more in premiums, per thousand–in fact, it’s the most expensive type of life insurance on the market.
-Payout rules for coverage are different than those for traditional life insurance, too.
+You are guaranteed coverage, but you will pay more in premiums—in fact, it’s the most expensive type of life insurance on the market.
+Payout rules for coverage are different from those for traditional life insurance, too.
 Full benefits may not be available until the second or third year.

 If you have a defibrillator or pacemaker, for example, you might need to look at alternative options for life insurance, too.

 With a graded death benefit policy, you have access to more death benefit than a guaranteed policy at slightly lower rates.

 You’ll be paid out a lower death benefit if you die in the first year after signing the policy, but benefits increase each year, up to the third year.